Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

-The parameter $\delta$ associated with the Hopf bifurcation controls the stability of the fixed point $x_*$ (for $\delta < 0$) or of the limit cycle $\Gamma$ (for $\delta > 0$).
-The parameter $\gamma$ controls the period of the oscillations, while $\beta$ regulates their dependence on the radius.
-Such a dependance may for example arise in systems conserving angular momentum \cite{Arnold2012geometrical}.
-As a result, the limit cycle $\Gamma$ has a period $T = 2\pi/ \omega_f$ where $\omega_f$ is the angular frequency $\omega_f = \gamma - \beta \delta$.
-That is, denoting by {\mk $(S_t)_{t\in \mathbb{R}}$} the deterministic flow generated by \eqref{eq:normalHopf}, one has that $S_T p = p$ for any point $p$ on the limit cycle $\Gamma$.
-For reasons that will become apparent below, the parameter $\beta$ in {\mk Eq.~\eqref{eq:normalHopf}} will be referred to as the \emph{twist factor}.
-We will see in section \ref{sec:smallNoiseExpansion} that while the nature and stability of the solutions is controlled by $\delta$, the {\mk geometry of both the locations of the mixing eigenvalues and their corresponding eigenfunctions, is strongly dependent on $\beta$.}
+simply noted $R$, $T$ and $\omega_f$, respectively, in the following.
+Denoting by {\mk $(S_t)_{t\in \mathbb{R}}$} the deterministic flow generated by~\eqref{eq:normalHopf}, one has that $S_T p = p$ for any point $p$ on the limit cycle $\Gamma$.
+For reasons that become apparent below, we refer to the adimensional parameter $\beta / \kappa$, noted $\tilde \beta(\beta, \kappa)$ or simply $\tilde \beta$, as the \emph{twist factor}.
+In section~\ref{sec:smallNoiseExpansion} we show that while the nature and stability of the solutions is controlled by $\delta$, the {\mk geometry of both the locations of the RP eigenvalues and their corresponding eigenfunctions, is strongly dependent on $\tilde \beta$.}